twaran1998/Data_Jobs_Salary_Excel_Analysis/README.md

 ## Introduction

-As a former job seeker, I’ve always been surprised by the lack of data exploring the most optimal jobs and skills in the data science market.
+As an aspiring job seeker, I’ve always been surprised by the lack of data exploring the most optimal jobs and skills in the data science market.
 I set out to understand what skills top employers request and how to land more pay.

 ### Questions to Analyze